17 March 2022 | 15:00 - 16:00 CET

-With a focus on hygiene products, our speakers spoke about the development of sustainable medical textiles, including the importance of designing to current legislation and the challenges with life-cycle chemicals management.
+With a focus on hygiene products, we will hear from our speakers about the development of sustainable medical textiles, including the importance of designing to current legislation and the challenges with life-cycle chemicals management.

-We discussed themes from HCWH Europe’s recent report The role of chemistry in sustainable medical textiles, in which we emphasise the importance of addressing the chemistry in medical textiles and offer recommendations to different stakeholders to move towards sustainable medical textiles.
-We also learnt more about the development of sustainable medical textiles and how healthcare institutions can use the European healthcare’s phase-out list for chemicals of concern to accelerate the phase-out of harmful substances from medical textile procurement.
+We will discuss themes from HCWH Europe’s recent report The role of chemistry in sustainable medical textiles, in which we emphasise the importance of addressing the chemistry in medical textiles and offer recommendations to different stakeholders to move towards sustainable medical textiles.
+We will also learn more about the development of sustainable medical textiles and share how healthcare institutions can use the European healthcare’s phase-out list for chemicals of concern to accelerate the phase-out of harmful substances from medical textile procurement.

-- Shared experiences and expert knowledge of medical textiles and the chemistry behind them
+- Share experiences and expert knowledge on medical textiles and the chemistry behind them

-- Increased participants’ awareness of chemicals of concern commonly used in medical textiles
+- Increase participants’ awareness on chemicals of concern commonly used in medical textiles

-- Encouraged hospitals and healthcare providers to phase out these chemicals in their procurement.
+- Encourage hospitals and healthcare providers to phase out these chemicals in their procurement.

 Katia holds an MSc in Planning and Management of Agro-territorial, Forest and Landscape Ecosystems with a focus on chemical pollution and Environmental Management from the University of Bologna.
 She has extensive technical knowledge in chemical pollution and working experience in soil, water, and groundwater remediation.